 A cozy throw blanket in a neutral shade that matches pretty much any style of home décor.

-A “floating” lamp with a yellow bulb that casts a warm, flattering glow.
+This “floating” lamp with a yellow bulb casts a warm, flattering glow.

 Two powdery-colored throw-pillow covers for the price of a Sweetgreen salad.
-Don’t forget to get two of the actual pillows.
+(Just don’t forget to get two of the actual pillows.)

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.